croct-tech/challenges/content-strategist/README.md

 communication channels (blog, social media, website, sales materials, etc.).

 You received a briefing about progressive profiling, a new strategy quickly gaining traction in the digital marketing world.
-Your task is to write a blog post introducing progressive profiling for people who may not know what it is.
+Your task is to write a blog post introducing the topic for people who may not know it.
 You should also document the process you go through to create this post, from researching the topic to writing the final draft.

 ## Briefing